gokulsm1197/Devops-pipeline-Projects-04/README.md

 ## Components and Tools Used
 ## Go-lang Application:
-A backend application built using Go-lang, deployed in a Kubernetes cluster, and exposed via a NodePort service for external access.
+A application built using Go-lang, deployed in a Kubernetes cluster, and exposed via a NodePort service for external access.

 ## Infrastructure Provisioning with Terraform:
 - **Terraform** is used to automate the creation of AWS infrastructure components